‘The Walking Dead’ Season 10: Maggie Set To Return In Episode 16

 — The Walking Dead on AMC (@WalkingDead_AMC) April 6, 2020

 Considering Maggie is seen wearing a hat and bandana, it might be an indicator that she is a member of the group first sighted in Episode 13 and of which Michonne appeared to join with.
-When that episode aired, there was also some speculation that this group was the same as the Pioneers seen in AMC’s companion program, Fear the Walking Dead.
+When that episode aired, there was also some speculation that this faction was the same as the Pioneers seen in AMC’s companion program, Fear the Walking Dead.

-As yet, Georgie’s group has not yet been confirmed in the TV series as belonging to the Commonwealth, so she could also be a member of the other mysterious group that has already featured in The Walking Dead, Fear the Walking Dead, and the upcoming new series, World Beyond.
+As yet, Georgie’s affiliation has not yet been confirmed in the TV series as belonging to the Commonwealth, so she could also be a member of the other mysterious group that has already featured in The Walking Dead, Fear the Walking Dead, and the upcoming new series, World Beyond.
 This group, known as CRM, has a logo featuring three joined circles.
 It is also believed that they are separate from the Commonwealth, even though the first initial was originally believed to be a sure giveaway of their affiliation.

 However, considering the Season 10 finale has been delayed, viewers will likely not know for some time yet whether Maggie returns to the communities and with which group she has been staying with during her absence.